JamesSkemp/words/content/post/netflix-shipping-for-madison-wi-year-2.md

 slug = "Netflix-shipping-for-Madison-WI-Year-2"
 blogengine = "e38ccf1c-3f0d-48b9-80c3-66dc1e25c06a"
-categories = ["dvd / movie", "review", "StrivingLife"] tags = ["madison wi"]
+categories = ["dvd / movie", "review", "StrivingLife"] tags = ["madison wi", "netflix"]
 +++

 <p>
 I had previously written on <a href="/words/post/Netflix-shipping-for-Madison-WI.aspx">how Netflix shipped and received DVDs, for Madison WI</a>.
 This article continues that one, by discussing Year 2 with Netflix (first year began September 26, 2006).
 </p>
 <h3>Plan changes</h3>
 <p>
 On December 2, 2007, I decided to upgrade to the two at-a-time (unlimited)&nbsp;plan.
 Since my plan begins on the 10th of each month, that means I had to pay an extra $1.26 to upgrade now, instead of for the next month (I figure this way they&#39;ll send a movie out tomorrow morning).
 </p>
 <p>
 As of January 10, 2008, I&#39;ll be back on the 1-unlimited plan, since House should be back on the air.
 As always, I&#39;ll continue to track my progress below.
 </p>
 <p>
 As of February 22, 2008, I&#39;m back to 2-unlimited.
 </p>
 <p>
 As of April 28, 2008, House is back on, but on Mondays.
 Since I get so few movies on Monday, I&#39;ll be staying with the 2-unlimited plan.
 </p>
 <p>
 As of May 7, 2008, since I&#39;m getting busier, I&#39;m downgrading to the 1-unlimited plan, as of May 10.
 </p>
 <p>
 As of July 25, 2008, I&#39;m back to 2-unlimited.
 I&#39;ve got almost 200 movies in my queue, so I got to knock that down a bit.
 </p>
 <p>
 <strike>I changed my plan back to 1-unlimited August 29, 2008, and that should take effect September 10.</strike> When I received my confirmation email, it seems that on 9/10 I&#39;ll get my 15% discount, because of the shipping problems.
 However, that applies to that month&#39;s plan price.
 Switched back to 2-unlimited.
 </p>
 <p>
 <a href="http://rss.netflix.com/QueueRSS?id=P1616779748901408491522711163964091" target="_blank">View my queue, in RSS format</a>.
 </p>
 <p>
 <a rel="nofollow" href="http://feedflix.com/strivinglife-net/" target="_blank">View my FeedFlix page</a>.
 </p>
 <h3>The times</h3>
 <p>